ipfs/ipfs-blog/src/_blog/2025-someguy-cached-router.md

 ## Metrics

-When the cached address book and active are enabled, Prometheus metrics to monitor the cache and active probing, which can be found in the [metrics docs](https://github.com/ipfs/someguy/blob/main/docs/metrics.md#someguy-caches)
+When the cached address book and active probing are enabled, Prometheus metrics to monitor the cache and active probing, which can be found in the [metrics docs](https://github.com/ipfs/someguy/blob/main/docs/metrics.md#someguy-caches)

 ## Additional optimization: HTTP-level caching